 Peter K. Gregersen, MD, Principal Investigator

-Dr. Gregersen is head of the Robert S. Boas Center for Genomics and Human Genetics and professor of Molecular Medicine and Medicine at Hofstra Northwell School of Medicine.
+Dr. Gregersen is head of the Robert S. Boas Center for Genomics and Human Genetics and professor of Molecular Medicine and Medicine Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 He obtained his MD degree from Columbia University College of Physicians and Surgeons in 1976, followed by fellowship training in rheumatology at the Hospital for Joint Diseases at New York University.
 Dr. Gregersen’s career has focused on the genetics of autoimmune disorders, but has recently expanded to include investigation of the genetics and biology of endometriosis.

 During the 1980’s Dr. Gregersen cloned and sequenced the major HLA class II alleles associated with rheumatoid arthritis and first described the “shared epitope” hypothesis to explain the complex pattern of HLA associations with rheumatoid arthritis.
 Since this critical discovery, Dr. Gregersen has worked in the area of genetics and led several major international consortia to study the genetics of rheumatoid arthritis, systemic lupus, myasthenia gravis, myositis and other autoimmune disorders.
 He founded the North American Rheumatoid Arthritis Consortium (NARAC) which has made major contributions to identifying risk alleles associated with rheumatoid arthritis.